-If we know where a certain gene is located, CRISPR allows us to manipulate it in many ways.
+If we know where a certain gene is located, CRISPR allows us to change it.

-By this logic, pet owners could design the dog they want with a specified coat color and size.
-What’s more, parents could hypothetically tinker with a gene that controls height or eye color to “design” their children.
+By this logic, pet owners could order a dog with a specific coat color or the genes associated with growing to a particular size.
+What’s more, parents could hypothetically tinker with the genes that control features like height or eye color to “design” their children.
 If we could isolate the genes associated with intelligence, that too could be manipulated.

 While critics say this technology should only be reserved for therapeutic needs, the fast-paced development of CRISPR doesn’t seem to be slowing down any time soon, and gene-edited organisms have already been created for non-therapeutic purposes.

 In 2015, the Beijing Genome Institute (BGI) created “micro-pigs” by removing a gene associated with growth.
 At just 30 pounds, this was quite a departure from pigs’ normal weight of 100 pounds.
 BGI originally wanted to sell each micro-pig for an estimated $1,600, with customized size and color options for consumers.
 Plans were eventually scrapped in 2017.

 Although BGI used TALENs and not CRISPR to edit the pigs’ genes, CRISPR poses a similar concern when it comes to “designing” future pets.
 This designer application could represent a permanent, irreversible turning point in the direction of animal and human evolution.

 More recently, the aforementioned instance of He Jiankui, the Chinese scientist who allegedly used CRISPR to create the world’s first gene-edited babies, spurred the debate around CRISPR’s applications to the human genome.